skyec/bitbucket-webhooks/README.md

 http.Handle("/webhooks", wh)
 ```
-Start your server and enter "http(s)://yourserver/webhooks" in BitBucket
+Start your server and enter "http(s)://yourserver/webhooks" in Bitbucket
 webhook interface.
-See the [BitBucket API webhooks docks](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html) for more.
+See the [Bitbucket API webhooks docks](https://confluence.atlassian.com/bitbucket/manage-webhooks-735643732.html) for more.